alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 ### Step 1: Download the Repository

 Start by downloading the project's "app" folder to your local machine.
-You can do this by cloning the GitHub repository.
+You can do this by cloning the GitHub repository:

-For example: C:\Documents\NLP_search_algorithm_for_fetch_rewards-main\app>

 ```sh
 git clone https://github.com/yourusername/your-repo.git